CognosysTech/Azuredeploykafka/README.md

 ##Known Issues and Limitations
-- Fixed number of data disks (This is due to a current template feature limitation and is fixed at 2 in order to all A0 instances for testing)
 - Only first two data instances are added to the load balancer and only the first two are accessible via SSH (This is due to a current limitation in the template providers)
 - No security control on the external endpoint or internal load balancing (This is due to some current limitations)
 - Scripts are not yet idempotent and cannot handle updates (This currently works for create ONLY)